[Q&A] What’s the best protocol for measuring heart rate variability (HRV)?

 In particular, measuring our HRV while sitting or standing exploits the orthostatic stressor (meaning that by changing body position, you trigger a physiological response, and the body has to quickly re-normalize).
 This procedure makes the data more sensitive to stress, allowing us to capture changes that are not visible in data collected while lying down and in particular during sleep.

 Especially for endurance athletes with low resting heart rates, measuring while sitting (or standing) is a good idea.
 At times, the body needs to be challenged for us to better understand its response, and this is not the case during sleep.
+Check out this blog post if you’d like to learn more about the orthostatic stressor and why it is key to measure using this protocol.

 Heart Rate Variability (HRV) measurement timing: morning or night?